The original version of this document is located at https://docs.qfield.org/how-to/attributes-form

 ---|---|---|

-Text Edit | ✅ | - HTML is not supported - Numerical input is enforced based on the type. |
+Text Edit | ✅ | - HTML is not supported - Numeric input is enforced based on the field type. |

 Check Box | ✅ | |

-Value Map | ✅ | |
+Value Map | ✅ | dropdown or radio button (unique to QField only) |

 Hidden | ✅ | |